Robotics & AI Physics: Robo-Newton // Illustration / Design / Scifi

-Shroud - The Doctor // Historical Middle Ages / Europe / Northern Italy / Traveling Physician / Character
+Shroud - The Doctor // Historical Middle Ages / Europe / Northern Italy / Travelling Physician / Character

 Character concept for the traveling physician, his personal equipment and defensive weapons for dangerous journeys (versed in their use due to time served in the military).

-Scout Mech // Sci-fi / Vehicle / Mech / Scout Mech / Reconnaissance
+Scout Mech - Schematics // Sci-fi / Vehicle / Mech / Scout Mech

-Galata Hop - Character // Sci-fi / Cyberpunk / Istanbul / Character
+The Galata Courier // Sci-fi // Cyberpunk // Istanbul // Character

 Character concept for a little side project, created around the idea of isolating near future Istanbul due to political controversy with the European Union.
 A scenario similar to post world war 2 Berlin arises, with huge numbers of refugees crammed into the old city, creating whole quarters of vertically added slums on top of existing buildings.